Skip to Main Content

 Examples of Activities:

-The Family Medicine Interest Groups aims to expose Yale medical students to the many facets of the family medicine specialty.
+The Yale Family Medicine Interest Group's goal is to expose the next generation of Yale medical students to the field of family medicine and beyond, including primary care and rural medicine.

 The mission of Food is Medicine (FiM) is to increase awareness about the use of food as an integral part of patient care to specifically address chronic disease and health-related disparities.
 In pursuit of this goal, FiM is committed to: (1) creating a community at YSM for individuals interested in understanding how nutrition is part of evidence-based, preventative clinical care, and (2) offering ways to directly impart food-related knowledge to patients.